Migrants in El Paso face uncertainty after Supreme Court allows Title 42 to remain in effect amid legal challenges

 Pastor Timothy Perea, a lifelong El Paso resident who is volunteering to help arriving migrants said he expects to see more attempting the border crossing.
 "Brace yourself.
 It's coming," he said.
 "It's a wave of people seeking a better life."

-In Texas, the city of El Paso has become a focal point in the growing humanitarian crisis at the border with as many as 2,500 migrants arriving from Mexico each day, according to city Mayor Oscar Leeser.
+El Paso has become a focal point in the growing humanitarian crisis at the border with as many as 2,500 migrants recently arriving from Mexico each day, according to city Mayor Oscar Leeser.
+City officials have declared a state of emergency as the community has become overwhelmed with the continued flow of asylum-seekers.

+While Title 42 still remains in effect as legal challenges play out in court, El Paso is developing a plan for handling a potential surge of migrants should Title 42 be terminated, Deputy City Manager Mario D'Agostino said Tuesday.

+"Some people talk about 10,000 to 15,000 people waiting in (Ciudad) Juarez to cross over.
+If those were to come all in a relatively short time frame, space would be difficult.
+We know transportation would be difficult," D'Agostino said.

 Leeser told CNN's Pamela Paul Tuesday that the situation at the border is "beyond Title 42."